Zinc, 24 Hour, Urine

 Zinc excess is not of major clinical concern.
 The popular American habit of taking mega-vitamins (containing huge doses of zinc) produces no direct toxicity problems.
 Much of this zinc passes through the gastrointestinal tract and is excreted in the feces.
 The excess fraction that is absorbed is excreted in the urine.
 The only known effect of excessive zinc ingestion relates to the fact that zinc interferes with copper absorption, which can lead to hypocupremia.

 Fecal excretion of zinc is the dominant route of elimination.
 Renal excretion is a minor, secondary elimination pathway.
-Normal daily excretion of zinc in the urine is in the range of 300 mcg/specimen to 600 mcg/specimen.
+Normal daily excretion of zinc in the urine is in the range of 20 to 967 mcg/24 hour.

 High urine zinc associated with low serum zinc may be caused by hepatic cirrhosis, neoplastic disease, or increased catabolism.